 AfrikaBurn is wholly owned by Afrika Burns Creative Projects Non Profit Company (NPC).
 The company was registered on 24th July 2007 in South Africa and its registration number is 2007/020812/08.

-Non‐profit organisations provide some public service or have some public purpose that goes beyond serving the personal interests of the members of the Non Profit Company (such as the promotion of the arts, promotion of libertarian values, social welfare, economic development, charity, education or research).
+Non‐profit organisations provide some public service or have some public purpose that goes beyond serving the personal interests of the members of the Non Profit Company (such as the promotion of the arts, social welfare, economic development, charity, education or research).

 AfrikaBurn’s purpose is described in its Memorandum of Incorporation.
 Download that here: